 Another decision you should make is picking the right bowl shape.
 In this respect, you can choose between round-front bowls and elongated bowls.
 As a rule of thumb, round bowls are perfectly suited for compact spaces, specifically because elongated bowls feature longer rim dimensions.

 However, the primary advantage associated with elongated bowls is that they are more comfortable for most users.
-Aside from that, you should make sure that your bathroom can accommodate an elongated toilet before buying one.
+Aside from that, you should make sure that your bathroom can accommodate a top-notch elongated toilet before buying one.

 One of the ways in which you could upgrade your current toilet is by investing in a SmartClose seat, which is equipped with a slow-closing action hydraulic hinge.
 This way, you no longer have to worry about that unpleasant toilet seat slam.
 Not only that old lids are heavy and loud, but they are potentially harmful, as well.
 Slow-close lids are also recommended for houses with children since they are safer.